Cyrene, Libya: Modern history

 The site was totally abandoned in the early modern period.
-Frederick and Richard Beechey visited and produced the first site plans in 1821-1822.
+Frederick and Richard Beechey visited and produced the first site plans in 1821–1822.
 The French consul at Benghazi looted part of a tomb later in the century for the Louvre.
 The first systematic excavations were undertaken by Robert Murdoch Smith and E. A. Porcher in 1860 and 1861; their findings mostly went to the British Museum.
 They include the Apollo of Cyrene and a unique bronze head of an African man.

+In 1909, the Jewish Territorial Organization, a newly formed Zionist group also known as the ITO, led by Israel Zangwill, briefly considered the region known as Cyrenaica as the possible site for a Jewish homeland.
+But when it was discovered that the region was basically "waterless" and that even irrigation would be impossible, the desperately hopeful plans were immediately abandoned.

 The American Richard Norton began more scientific excavations in 1910, which were halted by the Italian invasion of Libya in 1911.
 The tomb of the excavation's epigrapher, Herbert de Cou, who was shot in mysterious circumstances, is located on the site.

 The Italian colonial government established a military base at the site in 1913.
 In the course of building the base, Italian soldiers found the "Venus of Cyrene", a headless marble statue representing the goddess Venus, a Roman copy of a Greek original, which prompted them to restrict their base to the Acropolis.
 The statue was transported to Rome, where it remained until 2008, when it was returned to Libya.
 The village of Shahat grew up on the site as a result of the Italian presence.

 The Italians created an antiquities service and, after the discovery of the Venus of Cyrene, carried out excavations at Cyrene on a very large scale, which were closely connected with the regime's propaganda.
 The Italian archaeologists were expelled in 1943 when the Allies captured Cyrenaica.
 Richard Goodchild, controller of antiquities from 1955 to 1966 moved the village of Shahat off the site and re-established it to the south; it has since expanded over much of the southern necropolis.
 He also restored control of excavations at the site to the Italians, under Sandro Stucchi.
 Goodchild also The Italian mission has excavated much of the site and restored several buildings through the process of anastylosis.

 The site was declared a UNESCO World Heritage Site in 1982.
 Beginning in 2006, the Global Heritage Fund, in partnership with the Second University of Naples (SUN, Italy), the Libyan Department of Antiquities, and the Libyan Ministry of Culture, worked to preserve the ancient site through a combination of holistic conservation practices and training of local skilled and unskilled labor.
 The GHF-led team conducted ongoing emergency conservation on the theater inside the Sanctuary of Apollo.

 In 2017 UNESCO added Cyrene to its List of World Heritage in Danger.